-The hundred highest mountains in Washington (aka the Bulgers) is a difficult list of peaks, most of which require some
+The Bulgers (approximately the hundred tallest peaks in Washington) is a difficult list of peaks, most of which require some

 The name “Bulgers” was the name of the original group of mountaineers to identify and climb all the peaks, and has since been used to refer to the set of hundred highest peaks.
 Russ Kroeker (aka “Koala”) was the first climber to finish the list, on Sinister Peak on October 4, 1980.
 For an excellent history of the Bulgers see John Roper’s website.
 For an up-to-date list of people who’ve climbed all the Bulgers see Klenke’s Summitpost Page.